mpkumar11038/kartoza_test_task/README.md

 ### Map View
 - View user locations on a map using the "Map" page.
-- Ensure the Google Maps API key is configured in the `settings.py` file.
+- Ensure the Google Maps API key is configured in the `.env` file.

 ---